 Boat Hazing: 8-hour shifts, 7 days per week during fish passage season April 10–July 31.
 In the event weather and/or other conditions preclude safe boat operation, hazing shall occur from dam structures and/or adjacent shorelines.

+Incident Response.
+The trigger for additional action will be 50% of the 5-year average.
+Lethal removal is being pursued as an option but is not approved by NWP at this time.
+If for some reason hazing is not available, propane cannon, distress calls, and other recent bird replant technology will be tried in attempts to abate gulls.
+Handheld lasers are being tested by COE employees and will be used if shown beneficial.

 mcnary dam